-The mission of WISEM is to enhance opportunities for women in engineering and applied science careers; to increase recruitment, retention and graduation of female students; and to provide programming, training, and mentoring to Mines students, faculty and staff.
+The mission of WISEM is to enhance opportunities for women in engineering and applied science careers; to increase recruitment, retention and graduation of women students; and to provide programming, training, and mentoring to Mines students, faculty and staff.

 The office sponsors programs and services for the Mines community regarding gender and equity issues, and produces the Chevron Lecture Series, Women's History Month events, and the Continuum.
 The Society of Women Engineers (SWE) falls under the WISEM umbrella, but is a student run organization.
-The WISEM Director serves as an advisor to SWE.
+The WISEM Director serves as an advisor to $\ensuremath{\mathsf{SWE}}$ .

-For further information, contact:
+For additional information, contact: